 Current models are equipped with a low-voltage battery alarm.
-In the event that the stereo has been functioning when the boat engine is OFF, the voltage drain on the battery may result in difficulties re-starting the boat.
-To avoid this situation, when the voltage level falls to 11.5 volts, the system will shut off the stereo system and sound an alarm for a period of two (2) minutes to allow the operator time to turn the ignition key ON and start the engine.
+In the event that the stereo has been functioning when the boat engine is OFF, the voltage drain on the battery may result in difficulties restarting the boat.
+To avoid this situation, when the voltage level falls to 11.5 volts, the system will shut estereo system and sound an alarm for a period of two (2) minutes to allow the operator time to turn the off the stereo system and sound an alarm for a period of two (2) minutes to allow the operator time to turn the ignition key ON and start the engine.
 Doing so will allow the engine's alternator to recharge the battery.

 Charge dead batteries with a battery charger before attempting to start the engine.
-(Some MasterCraft models offer an optional battery charger; but never jump-start the battery.)
+(Some Master-Craft models offer an optional battery charger; but never jump-start the battery.)
 Jump-starting from another boat or battery is dangerous!
 Charging a dead battery from an engine will put undue stress on the alternator, which may cause it to fail.